 American tenor Robert Stahley, winner of the 2019 Richard Wagner Society competition, is a current member of the Domingo-Colburn-Stein young artist program at LA Opera.
-A budding dramatic tenor, in the 19/20 season, Robert sings First Armored Man in Barrie Kosky’s famed production of Die Zauberflöte, and Parpignol in the North American premiere of Barrie Kosky’s La Bohème, both at LA Opera.
-In the 2020 festival season, Robert will return to the Santa Fe Opera as a second-year Apprentice artist, where he will sing the role of First Armored Man, and Melot in Tristan und Isolde.
+A budding dramatic tenor, in the 19/20 season Robert sings First Armored Man in Barrie Kosky’s famed production of Die Zauberflöte, as well as Parpignol in the North American premiere of Barrie Kosky’s La bohème, both at Los Angeles Opera.
+In concert, he sings Verdi’s Messa da Requiem with the Quad City Symphony Orchestra in Davenport, Iowa.
+During the 2020 festival season, Robert will return to the Santa Fe Opera as a second-year Apprentice artist, where he will reprise the role of First Armored Man, and sing Melot in Tristan und Isolde.

 A native of historical Essex County, Massachusetts, Robert Stahley was the 3rd prize winner in the 2018 Gerda Lissner Vocal Competition, 1st prize in the 2017 Piccolo Vocal Competition, and a finalist in the 2018 Mildred Miller Competition.
 He completed his Artist Diploma and Masters degrees at the College Conservatory of Music and currently resides in Southern California.